-Palm trees represent soft tropical breezes and lazy warm days.
-They are an easy way to bring the exotic into your home garden and the wide variety and widening cold tolerances of some cultivars means there is a palm for almost every space.
-Most palm trees can be propagated through seed, but there is a huge variance in germination rates, which are often erratic.
-A more sure method of propagation is through the pups or offshoots that palm trees produce.
+Most palm trees can be propagated from seed, but there is a huge variance in germination rates, which are often erratic.
+A more sure method of propagation is through the pups or offshoots that some palm tree species produce.
 These are smaller green shoots at the base of the crown of the palm.
 These offsets can be harvested and planted to start separate plants.

 Detach offshoots in early spring when soils are warm.
 The offshoot needs to be a year old and healthy and have a few roots of its own; palm trees cannot reproduce by cuttings.
-Each palm tree can provide two to three offshoots per year of life.
+Each palm tree may provide several offshoots per year of life.
 Offshoots will fruit and flower three years earlier than seedling palms.

 Use a shovel to excavate around the plant a little and expose the connection to the parent plant.
 Be careful of the new roots.
 An offshoot or pup is the only way to get a genetic clone of the parent plant.
 Cut off the lower exterior leaves on the pup and tie the remaining leaves at the top so you can get at the base easily; but do not remove all the leaves.

 Saw away the portion of rhizome that connects the pup to the parent palm tree.
-Cut carefully so you do not cut away any parent or damage the offshoot.
+Cut carefully so you do not cut away any part of the parent or damage the offshoot.
 Removing the offshoots improves the growth and development of the parent palm tree.
-Cut off the remaining lose foliage, and leave a tight cone of unopened leaves at the top of the offshoot.
+Cut off the remaining loose foliage, and leave a tight cone of unopened leaves at the top of the offshoot.

 Fill a pot with a homemade potting mix, such as equal parts of sand and peat moss, or use a commercially-prepared potting soil suited to palm trees.
 Moisten it thoroughly and plant the offshoot at the level it was harvested relative to the soil.
-Place the pot in a sunny location with temperatures at least 60 to 65 degrees Fahrenheit.
-In summer, bring the pot outside, but move it back in when temperatures drop.

 Provide consistent water to the offshoot.
 Allow it to dry out almost completely between irrigation, and then soak the pot until water leaches out of the drainage holes.
-Care for the plant in a pot for two years, until the root system has developed, and then you can transplant or re-pot it.
+Keep the offshoot in the same pot for two years, until the root system has developed, and then you can transplant it outside or into a new, larger flowerpot.